Disclosure of Education Records

 You may also complete and return the Third Party Release form to grant access of non-directory information, such as your tuition charges or account balance to parents or other individuals.

-To submit one of these forms, sign the completed form and turn it in at your campus or send to:
+To submit one of these forms, sign the completed form and turn it in at your learning venue or send to:

 Office of the Registrar